Butterbur (Kuan Dong)

 Key Actions: Anti-inflammatory, Antispasmodic, Cardiotonic, Diaphoretic, Diuretic, Analgesic

-Medicinal Uses: Pain, stomach aches, chills, anxiety, fever, insomnia, whooping cough, migraines, stomach ulcers, hay fever, urinary tract spasm, stimulate appetite, asthma, chronic bronchitis, irritable bladder, heal wounds.
+Medicinal Uses: Pain, stomach aches, chills, anxiety, fever, insomnia, whooping cough, migraines, stomach ulcers, hay fever, urinary tract spasm, poor appetite, asthma, chronic bronchitis, irritable bladder, wounds.

 Also Known As: Japanese Butterbur, Yellow Bridge